USER MANUAL 65UF7769 LG

 Otherwise electric shock may occur.

-result in severe injury.
-Use an authorised LG wall mount and contact the local dealer or qualified personnel.
+Result in severe injury.
+Use an authorized LG wall mount and contact the local dealer or qualified personnel.

 and void your warranty.

-damages or injuries by misuse or using an improper accessory are not covered by the warranty.
+Damages or injuries caused by misuse or use of improper accessories are not covered by the warranty.

 | Model | 43UF64**43UF68**40/43UF77** | 49UF64**49/55UF68**49/55UF77**50UF83**49/55UF84** |